 Termination by the employer for cause or knowingly materially misrepresenting the internship to the College will result in a failing grade, regardless of the percentage of the internship completed.
 Application for Internship forms and additional internship guidelines are available from the Registrar's Office.

 Service in the United States Army is a worthy calling.
 Wheaton College considers the Army ROTC program a valuable supplement to the curriculum.
 The Army ROTC program is fully supportive of the aims of the College.
 Committed Christian faculty strive to integrate Christianity and service to our country.
 ROTC instruction is on campus and at local training areas.
-A student incurs no military obligation by taking one or more courses in Military Science during the freshman or sophomore years.
+A student incurs no military obligation by taking one or more courses in Military Science during the freshman or sophomore years prior to signing an ROTC contract.
 Wheaton College grants academic credit for all ROTC courses and offers a certificate in Military Science to cadets who meet all requirements.
 For additional information see the Military Science and the Special Scholarships sections of this catalog.
+Undergraduate and Graduate students are eligible for this program.

 Situated in a park-like 50 acres in the Black Hills of South Dakota, the Wheaton College Science Station offers the College's longest running off-campus program.
 The summer program offers courses to meet the entire general education requirement in the nature cluster (introductory geology, astronomy, environmental science, meteorology, environmental geology, environmental chemistry, and Diversity of Life: an Introduction to Zoology and Botany), and introductory and upper division courses for majors in biology (Diversity of Life: an Introduction to Zoology and Botany, Processes of Life: Ecology and Evolution, and advanced zoology, botany, and ecology), geology (field geology and regional geology), and environmental studies (field natural history and courses in the geology and biology tracks).